afvalenciab/pokemon/README.md

 # Documentation

-### Installation
+### Install

 ```
 npm install
 ```

-If you have any problem installing dependencies you can execute the following script:
+If you have any problem during install dependencies you can execute the script below:

 ```
 npm install --unsafe-perm